meg-gutshall/flatiron-curriculum-notes/rails/10-routes-and-resources/routing-and-nested-resources.md

 ## Nested Route URL Helpers

-We've got out routes working and the `PostsController` is handling its business, but how can we present this on the page so that someone knows how to find a link to an author's posts?
+We've got our routes working and the `PostsController` is handling its business, but how can we present this on the page so that someone knows how to find a link to an author's posts?

 Just like any other resourced route, Rails provides named helpers for our nested routes as well.
-And, just like most other thing Rails provides, there's a predictable way to figure out what they are.
+And, just like most other things Rails provides, there's a predictable way to figure out what they are.

 If we want to get to the `/authors` page, we know the URL helpers are `authors_path` and `authors_url`.
 And if we want to get to a single author (`/authors/:id`), we can use `author_path(id)`.
 Similarly, we have `posts_path` for `/posts` and `post_path(id)` for `/posts/:id`.

 So what if we want to get to all posts nested under an author?

-We know the URL is `/authors/:author_id/posts`, so we can combine the two conventions and use `author_posts(author_id)`.
+We know the URL is `/authors/:author_id/posts`, so we can combine the two conventions and use `author_posts_path(author_id)`.
 Remember it's the singular `author` because we are getting one by `id`.
-It stands to reason that a single post for an author would combine the conventions for the single author path and single post path, leaving us with `author_post(author_id, post_id)`.
+It stands to reason that a single post for an author would combine the conventions for the single author path and single post path, leaving us with `author_post_path(author_id, post_id)`.

 Once you become accustomed to breaking it down in that way, it's pretty straightforward to know what our URL helpers will be for a nested route.
 However, if you're not sure, or if you just want to double-check, you can use `rake resources` on the command line to get a printout of all your named routes.
 You can also view them in your browser anytime you type in an incorrect route or if you visit `rails/info/routes`.
 If you add `_path` or `_url` to any of the names under "Prefix", you'll have the helper for that route.